The Thirty First

 - All competitors must carry a mobile phone, switched on at all times, for calls to or from Race HQ; and have the financial means to sustain themselves in the event of breakdown of support vehicle.

-- All competitors must carry a foil ‘space’ blanket at all times.
+- All competitors must carry a whistle, and a survival blanket (140cm x 200cm minimum size), at all times.

 - At night, all competitors and buddies must carry a torch or headlamp, with spare batteries, and wear reflective clothing when on road sections.